 The Visual mode is a point-and-click interface that allows you to integrate 2 applications in a much more advanced manner.

 You can add new mappings, prioritize the information you want to send and receive, and even filter entities you want to synchronize through intuitive visual screens.
 You can even add custom logic for advanced use cases.
-It is easy to understand by business users, as it does not involve coding.
+It is easy for business users to understand as it does not involve coding.
 It can also be used if a single user has access to both the source and the destination applications, in which case you can control the synchronization from one side itself.

 So technical users can adapt easily.
-This mode allows both sides to independently control the synchronization through sync rules.
+This mode allows both sides to control the synchronization through sync rules independently.
 So admins on both sides can change the sync rules to control information flow.

 We will have a look at all the 3 modes in detail now since the screens are a little different for all of them.